-The HP often begins with a revelatory new set of circumstances for the hero and especially the heroine, which is why the revenge plot works well at throwing the protagonists into acute, extraordinary circumstances.
-As the hero is the one with the power and wealth, he is the instigator and the heroine is drawn into his plot like a fish in a tight net.
+The HP often begins with a revelatory new set of circumstances for the hero and heroine, which is why the revenge plot works well at throwing the protagonists into acute, extraordinary circumstances.
+As the hero is the one with power and wealth, he is the instigator and the heroine is drawn into his plot like a fish trapped by a net.
 In Billionaire’s Bride‘s case, Benjamin Guillem lures prima ballerina Freya Clements into his revenge plot by claiming that her fiancé, Javier Casillas, one of his best friends, needs her.

-The first indication of the hero’s power is how all things give way before him, like the basic necessity and increasingly fraught passage of crossing a border.
-Benjamin takes Freya from a party and to his private plane under the guise of delivering her to her supposedly needy fiancé: “As they drove into the remote airfield less than ten minutes later she suddenly straightened.
+The first indication of the hero’s power is how all things give way before him, like the increasingly fraught experience of crossing a border.
+Benjamin takes Freya from a party to his private plane under the guise of delivering her to her supposedly distressed fiancé: “As they drove into the remote airfield less than ten minutes later she suddenly straightened.
 ‘I haven’t got my passport on me.’
 ‘You don’t need it.’
 Benjamin’s own private plane was ready to board, his crew in place”.
-Of course, all impediments give way before his Moneyness and Powerfulness.
-Yet, we cannot sustain the dick-hero, the author must hint at his redemptive potential.
+Of course, impediments give way before his Moneyness and Powerfulness.
+Yet, the narrative cannot sustain the dick-hero; the author must hint at his redemptive potential.
 Benjamin has qualms, a hint of guilt at the role he’s about to play: “He ignored another wave of guilt as she climbed the metal steps onto his jet, as trusting as a spring lamb.”
 If Freya is the lamb, then Benjamin, by definition, must yield the knife.
-But the genre will stay the hand that slays, as God does an Abraham wielding the knife over Isaac.
+But the genre will stay the hand that slays.

-The hero, which is why hes the heroine’s and our vindication fantasy, must suffer at the heroine’s more adept emotional hands: “He shifted in his seat, unsettled but momentarily trapped in a gaze that seemed to have the ability to reach inside him and touch his soul … He blinked the unexpected and wholly ridiculous thought away and flashed his teeth at her.”
+The hero, which is why he’s the heroine’s vindication fantasy, suffers at the heroine’s adept emotional hands: “He shifted in his seat, unsettled but momentarily trapped in a gaze that seemed to have the ability to reach inside him and touch his soul … He blinked the unexpected and wholly ridiculous thought away and flashed his teeth at her.”
 Flash away, pretty boy, you’re about to be hoisted on your own heartless petard.
 The heroine is then put through torments by the hero: the heroine becomes the hero’s expiatory vehicle.
 There’s a terrific scene where Freya’s feet are injured when she tries to escape Benjamin.
 Sins are heaped on the heroine: “The marriage agreement she had willingly signed giving herself to two separate men proved that.
-Freya was a gold-digger in it purest form.”
+Freya was a gold-digger in its purest form.”
 Benjamin defines Freya according to the only terms he understands, monetary ones.

-One of the HP’s most vindication-rich heroine moments, at least in Smart’s smart telling, is when the heroine’s gaze is turned on the hero as an object.
+One of the HP’s most vindication-rich heroine moments, at least in Smart’s telling, is when the heroine’s gaze is turned on the hero.
 While she’s been an object of his revenge, rendered precious and singular in the act of loving-making, he becomes the object of her physical desire (remember, sexual awakening with the emotionally satisfying pleasures of exclusivity): “Her suddenly greedy eyes soaked in everything about him, from the way his long, muscular legs filled the black jeans he wore and the way his muscles bunched beneath his black T-shirt … she could see how untamed his thick black hair had become and the shadow on his jaw hinting at black stubble about to break free … ” I adored this description for the way the heroine has tamed the hero’s wildness.
-His prowess and power, for which his powerful, huge body, hair’s thickness, about-to-break-outness quality of hirsuteness (tongue-in-cheek ciphers of his mate-worthiness, as well as ability to protect and succour, in his physicality, wealth, and power) will be at the heroine’s and her children’s disposal.
+His prowess and power, for which his powerful, huge body, hair’s thickness, about-to-break-outness quality of hirsuteness will be at the heroine’s disposal.